History of Disney Channel: 1983–1990: As a premium channel

 As a premium channel, The Disney Channel often ran free previews of five days to one week in length four times annually, as well as two periodic weekend-only previews (with ads targeted to cable and satellite customers who were not subscribers to the channel); this resulted in The Disney Channel offering more preview events each calendar year during its tenure as a pay service than HBO, Cinemax and Showtime had run during that timeframe.
-In April 1984, the channel extended its daily programming to eighteen hours (from 7:00 a.m. to 1:00 a.m.
-Eastern and Pacific Time), with the addition of two hours onto its late night schedule.
-On December 1, 1986, The Disney Channel began broadcasting 24 hours a day.
+On April 1, 1984, the channel extended its daily programming to nineteen hours (from 6:00 a.m. to 1:00 a.m.
+Eastern and Pacific Time), with the addition of three hours onto its late night schedule.
+On December 7, 1986, The Disney Channel began broadcasting 24 hours a day.

 By September 1983, The Disney Channel was available on cable providers in all 50 U.S. states.
 In October 1983, the channel debuted its first made-for-cable movie, Tiger Town, which earned the channel a CableACE Award.
 The first "classic" Disney animated film to be broadcast on the channel, Alice in Wonderland, premiered on the network in January 1984.
-That year, the Disney Channel entered into a partnership with Walt Disney Telecommunications and Non-Theatrical Company to produce foreign versions of the channel on videocassette, showing segments from the pay cable service, at a two-hour running time.
+That year, The Disney Channel entered into a partnership with Walt Disney Telecommunications and Non-Theatrical Company to produce foreign versions of the channel on videocassette, showing segments from the pay cable service, at a two-hour running time.
 By January 1985, the channel's programming reached 1.75 million subscribers, at which time the channel had reached profitability.

-1986–1990

-Sometime in 1986, (Colossal) Pictures produced on-air identification bumpers featuring Mickey Mouse (his gloved hands, and sometimes his feet, only visible) and the logo, be them animated or live action.
+Sometime in 1986, (Colossal) Pictures produced on-air identification bumpers featuring Mickey Mouse (his gloved hands, and sometimes his feet, only visible) and the logo, be they animated or live action.

 In August 1989, the channel launched a series of interstitial segments called The Disney Channel Salutes The American Teacher; the channel subsequently began telecasting the American Teacher Awards in November 1991.
 By January 1990, The Disney Channel had about five million subscribers nationwide.
 In May of that year, The Disney Channel won its first Daytime Emmy Awards for the original made-for-cable film Looking for Miracles, the documentary Calgary '88: 16 Days of Glory, and the special A Conversation with...
 George Burns, as well as its first Peabody Award for the television film Mother Goose Rock 'n' Rhyme.